nizar0x1f/rizzjs/Readme.md

-# RizzGPT Okcupid Pickup Line Generator
+# RizzJS Okcupid Pickup Line Generator

 RizzGPT is a simple Express.js server that uses OpenAI's GPT-4 model to generate short, flirty, rizzy, and cheesy introductory messages for potential matches on OkCupid.